-- Ubuntu Precise comes with PostgreSQL 9, so no additional steps are required. - Fedora comes with PostgreSQL 9, so no additional steps are required. - 3.
+- Ubuntu Precise and Trusty comes with PostgreSQL 9.1+, so no additional steps are required. - Fedora 19 and 20 come with PostgreSQL 9.2+, so no additional steps are required. - 3.
 On Debian and Ubuntu, run aptitude update as the root Linux account to retrieve the new packages from the backports repository. - 4.
-Issue the following commands as the root Linux account to install prerequisites using the Makefile.install prerequisite installer, substituting debian-squeeze, debian-wheezy, fedora, ubuntu-lucid, or ubuntu-precise for <osname> below:
+Issue the following commands as the root Linux account to install prerequisites using the Makefile.install prerequisite installer, substituting debian-jessie, debian-wheezy, debian-squeeze, fedora, ubuntu-trusty, or ubuntu-precise for <osname> below: